aaronmlee/bb-docker-demos/README.md

 Once up and running, you can run the three Docker containers defined by the Dockerfiles in the subprojects - they are as follows:

-     1. consul-agent-bootstrap-local: This container runs consul in "consul agent -server -bootstrap" mode, which provisions a new gossip pool in the default (dc1) datacenter.
+     1. consul-agent-bootstrap-local: This container runs consul in `consul agent -server -bootstrap` mode, which provisions a new gossip pool in the default (dc1) datacenter.
 The script *start_join.sh* both builds the docker container and starts it, so it should be run in a separate terminal window or put (nohup) in the background.
 It also must be run before any other container.